aldro61/kover/doc_learning.md

                         the split.
 Other strategies, such as bound selection are available.
 Using none selects the first value specified for each hyperparameter.
+  --bound-delta BOUND_DELTA
+                        The probabilistic bound on the error rate will be valid with probability 1-delta.
+The default value is 0.05.
+  --bound-max-genome-size BOUND_MAX_GENOME_SIZE
+                        The maximum size, in base pairs, of anygenome in the dataset.
+If you are unsure about this value, you should use an over-estimate.
+This will only affect the tightness of the bound on the error rate.
+By default number of k-mers in the dataset is used.
   --random-seed RANDOM_SEED
                         The random seed used for any random operation.
 Set this if only if you require that the same random